jacobandreas/nmn2/README.md

 At present the code supports predicting network layouts from natural-language strings, with end-to-end training of modules.
-Various extensions should be straightforward to implement---alternative layout predictors, supervised training of specific modules, etc.
+Various extensions should be straightforward to implement -- alternative layout predictors, supervised training of specific modules, etc.

 If you use this code, please cite the arXiv submission above.
 Feel free to email